-Personal branding is absolutely essential in the world of the social Web.
-The first place potential employees look to learn about you (after reading your resume) is the Internet.
-Your Twitter stream, Facebook profile, LinkedIn profile, and so on all offer a glimpse into who you are as an employee and where you’re heading in your career.
-You need to be sure that your online persona is branded appropriately to help you reach your goals.
+Personal branding is absolutely essential today.
+Research has shown repeatedly that the first place potential employers look to learn about you (after reading your resume) is the internet.
+Your profiles on Twitter, Facebook, LinkedIn, Instagram, and so on all offer a glimpse into who you are as an employee and where you’re heading in your career.
+With that in mind, you need to be sure that your online persona is branded appropriately to help you reach your goals.

 Branding yourself is just like branding a product line or business.
-The same principles that marketers use to create brands like Nike, Campbell’s, and Honda apply to personal branding.
+The same principles that marketers use to create brands like Nike, Coca-Cola, and Honda apply to personal branding.
 Consider women like Oprah Winfrey and Martha Stewart.
-Both of these women have defined their personal brands, created a brand image, message, and promise, and continually meet the world’s expectations related to their personal brands.
+They have defined their personal brands and created their own brand images, messages, and promises.
+In addition, they continually meet their audiences’ expectations related to their personal brands.

 Following are the three critical steps of building a brand that you should keep in mind as you develop your own unique persona that will be the foundation of your personal brand: